Yuck. Not funny.

 - Look around your home, workspace, and car.
 Notice what words and quotes you bring into your world via posters, stationary, key chains, kitchenware, sayings on your clothing, etc. Get rid of everything that in any way undermines your confidence and self-worth.
 Or that of others.
 For example, those silly t-shirts that say, “I’m with Stupid.”
 They gotta go, too.

 - Some of the objects we own are unconscious symbols that reflect our struggles.
-For example, do you collect “fat” animals like hippopotamuses, pigs, or elephants?
+For example, do you collect figurines of animals like hippopotamuses, pigs, or elephants?
 If they bring joy to your heart, keep them.
-But chances are they’re an unconscious reflection of seeing yourself as a “fat” person.
+But chances are they’re an unconscious reflection of your weight-release and body confidence struggle.
 Get rid of them.
-Replace them with symbols or animals that reflect how you want to see yourself.
+Replace them with symbols or animals that reflect how you want to see and feel about yourself.
 For example, a wise owl, graceful swan, or confident lioness.

 - When others are joking or complaining about their weight, food choices, or body, choose not to participate.
 Offer a compassionate smile and be silent, change the subject, or walk away.